Annie Leibovitz Masterclass Review 2023 : Is it Worth Your Money?

 In the first chapter of this video, Annie wants to emphasize how equipment and lighting are not essential for taking good photographs.

-With Annie having worked with natural light only for many of her initial years as a professional photographer, she discusses how important it is to understand how to shoot in natural lighting and studying the behaviors of a camera with respect to that.
+With Annie having worked with natural light only for many of her initial years as a professional photographer, she discusses how important it is to understand how to shoot in natural lighting and study the behaviors of a camera with respect to that.

-She also reminisces the darkroom days when they couldn’t see how their pictures came out till they saw them appear on the trays.
+She also reminisces about the darkroom days when they couldn’t see how their pictures came out till they saw them appear on the trays.
 She compares that feeling to magic.

 Using Natural Light As Your Teacher